 Schmitt’s quartet is scored for flute, violin, cello and piano.
 The dedication on the manuscript is to the Quatuor Instrumental de Paris, and this ensemble, made up of flautist Yanet Puech, violinist Janine Volant-Panel, cellist Mireille Reculard and pianist Françoise Petit, gave the premiere performance of the work as well.

-Taken together, the quartet’s four movements clock in at less than 11 minutes, with all but the third movement lasting fewer than three minutes each.
+Taken together, the quartet’s four movements clock in at under 11 minutes, with all but the third movement lasting fewer than three minutes each.

 - Au clair de la R – IV